-St Mary's Catholic Primary School Toukley, is a Catholic systemic co-educational school, part of Catholic Schools Broken Bay.
+St Mary's Catholic Primary School Toukley, is a Catholic systemic co-educational school.

 Our school is a welcoming, positive, hope-filled and inclusive school community.
 Students are encouraged to deepen their relationship with Jesus through participation in the rich prayer and liturgical life of the school.
 St Mary's is a place where our Catholic faith and values underpin everything we do.